wvchallenges/opseng-challenge/README.md

 First, create the Flask app.
 There’s a [QuickStart Guide to working with Flask](http://flask.pocoo.org/docs/quickstart/).
 Folow the directions to get Flask running - an unstyled page displaying "Hello World" is fine for this.

 Next, we need to deploy this.
-Developers should be able to deploy the blog app remotely using a combination of Ansible playbooks and/or command line tools.
+Developers should be able to deploy the blog app remotely using a combination of configuration management and/or command line tools.

-In developing both the app and Ansible playbooks, use GitHub and try to keep a decent history of how you approached the project.
+In developing both the app and tooling, use GitHub and try to keep a decent history of how you approached the project.

 **Here are the specs you want:**